The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Light Curve Construction

 \subsection{Subtraction of Host-galaxy Flux}

 Although it does not enter into our analysis of the variations, an accurate determination of the galaxy contribution is necessary to determine if there is a significant underlying non-variable excess flux above the stellar output.
-We will therefore subtract the galaxy contribution to put all the infrared excess data on the same scale.
+We will therefore subtract the galaxy contribution to put all the light curve data on the same scale.

-For a measure of the nuclear optical/UV luminosity, we have focused on the B-band because it is relatively high contrast relative to the galaxy and has been measured frequently and accurately.
-For the B-band photometry, we took the galaxy component from \citet{lyuty99} and subtracted it from all of the { SAI} B-band photometry.
+We used B-band as a measure of the nuclear optical/UV luminosity, because it is relatively high contrast relative to the galaxy and has been measured frequently and accurately.
+We took the galaxy component in this band from \citet{lyuty99} and subtracted it from all of the {SAI} B-band photometry.
 Since we found from the K-band measurements that determining galaxy components directly from limited sets of measurements is challenging (as discussed below), we used a different approach for the rest of the measurements.
-We adjusted all the other photometry to match the { SAI} measurements in regions of overlap by converting the data to a consistent flux scale and then subtracting a constant term from the fluxes (without changing their normalization).
+We adjusted all the other photometry to match the {SAI} measurements in regions of overlap by converting the data to a consistent flux scale and then subtracting a constant term from the fluxes (without changing their normalization).